AnonymerNiklasistanonym/AnonymerNiklasistanonym/README.md

 - ⚡ Fun fact: ...
 -->

-I program open source since 2017 but have also multiple private repositories for university projects and prototypes.
+I program open source using git since 2017 but have also multiple private repositories for university projects and prototypes.

 - Languages: German, English
 - Operating systems: